Optimal Learning for Structured Bandits: Numerical Experiments

 \subsection{DUSA Implementation}

 { We have implemented our DUSA bandit policy for the discussed linear, Lipschitz and dispersion bandits discussed in Section \ref{sec:struct-band-ex} in \texttt{Julia}.
-All code is available as a \texttt{Julia} package at \url{https://gitlab.com/vanparys/dusa}.
+All code is available as a \texttt{Julia} package at \url{https://tinyurl.com/473y3wr5}.
 The code is written in a modular fashion which allows to quickly extend our DUSA package to other structures beyond those we have implemented.
-Notice indeed that every structured bandit problem is uniquely characterized by a convex set $\mc P$ containing the reward distributions of all its instances.
+Notice that every structured bandit problem is uniquely characterized by a convex set $\mc P$.
 Extending DUSA to be able to deal with any convex bandit problems is as simple as exposing its associated dual cone $\mc K^\star=\cone(\mc P)^\star$ to the package; see also Section \ref{sec:dual}.
 In every exploration round, DUSA may need to compute both the shallow and deep updates stated in Section \ref{sec:dusa}.
 These updates demand the solution of a convex optimization problem.
-Both convex optimization problems are parsed with the help of the \texttt{Convex.jl} package developed by \citet{udell2014convex} and the resulting exponential cone optimization problems are subsequently solved using the commercial exponential cone interior point solver \texttt{Mosek} \citep{dahl2021primal}.
+The resulting exponential cone optimization problems are subsequently solved using the commercial exponential cone interior point solver \texttt{Mosek}.

-In our practical implementation, we make two minor changes in DUSA.
-First, instead of carrying out the shallow and deep updates exactly as stated in Algorithms \ref{alg:shallow} and \ref{alg:deep}, we simply return an arbitrary $\epsilon$-suboptimal solution to the optimization problems \eqref{eq:shallow-lower-bound} and \eqref{eq:lb2}, respectively.
-In all numerical results we set our accuracy parameter as $\epsilon =1\e{-3}$.
-Second, in our implementation, DUSA policy enters the exploitation phase when the following sufficient test passes for all empirically deceitful arms $x\in \xd(P_t)$: